-- By hardcopy – the reference should be on headed paper in a sealed, signed envelope supplied directly by the referee or the applicant.
-Please note that opened hardcopy references supplied by applicants cannot be accepted;
+- By hardcopy – the reference should be specifically addressed to SOAS, on headed paper in a sealed, signed envelope supplied directly by the referee or the applicant.
+Please note that opened hardcopy references supplied by applicants cannot be accepted.
+The postal address is

 - By email – the reference must be submitted directly by the referee to email@example.com and come from an official/institution email account.
 Emailed references from free-use accounts such as hotmail/yahoo/gmail are not acceptable.
 References forwarded by the applicant by email are not acceptable;

 - Via the online application system – when you make your application online you are invited to provide email contact details of your referees.
 Referees will be immediately invited to submit their reference online.
 Again, references from free-use accounts such as hotmail/yahoo/gmail are not acceptable so please do not provide personal email addresses for your referees.
 If your referee does not have an institution email account then a reference should be provided in hardcopy format and sent by post.

 - We cannot accept references uploaded by the applicant or emailed from the applicant